neurojai0504/docs.upsidedownlabs.tech/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

     - The right hemisphere controls the left side of the body, and the left hemisphere controls the right side of the body.
     - The two halves communicate with one another through a large C shaped structure called corpus callosum which is the center part of the cerebrum.

-Each hemisphere is further divided into four lobes:
+Each hemisphere is further divided into four major lobes:

 a. **Frontal lobe:** The largest brain lobe, situated at the front of the head, the frontal lobe is involved in personality characteristics, decision-making, movement, speech and smell.
 b. **Parietal lobe:** Located in the middle part of the brain, the parietal lobe helps a person identify objects and understand spatial relationships (where one’s body is compared with objects around the person).
 The parietal lobe is also involved in processing sensory information (touch, pain, temperature) and understanding spoken language.